 - Then with a plastic wrap cover the paste and gently press down so it’s touching the surface and there’s no air contact

 - Let the covered henna paste sit in a warm location for 24 hours (about 75 degrees Fahrenheit).

 - When 24 hours has passed, take off the plastic wrap and give it a good stir, adjusting the consistency if needed.
 To thin the paste add 1/4 teaspoon lemon juice at a time until your desired consistency is reached.
 To thicken the paste add a pinch of henna powder.

 - Then fill your applicator cone or bottles and go draw beautiful designs!
 Enjoy :)

 Store leftover paste in the freezer for 6-12 months.

 I like to fill a cake decorating bag with henna first so I easily fill my cones.

-If you give this Natural Henna Tattoo Paste recipe a try this weekend, please let us know and share a picture on Instagram so I can see it in action.
+Well I hope you found this post helpful.
+Comment and share what products you like using for making fresh henna.
+Also if you give this henna paste recipe a try please let us know and share a picture tagging me on Instagram @livesimplynatural.
 I can’t wait to see all your beautiful designs!